-The weather can shift suddenly.
-In May, days can be warm and sunny one day and cold, wet, or stormy the next.
-May temperatures range in the 70s.
-June temperatures are in the 80s.
-July and August are in the 90s and occasionally reach the 100s.
+The weather can be dynamic and variable throughout the year.
+April and October weather can be warm and sunny one day and cold, wet, or stormy the next.
+May temperatures range in the 70s to 80s.
+June, July, and August temperatures range between the 90s and 100s, with occasional summer storms.
 In September the temperature returns to the 70s and 80s.